Importance sampling for a simple Markovian intensity model using subsolutions: Large deviations for the sequence of scaled jump-processes

+where $\beta / \lambda (\bx)$ denotes component-wise division; \PN{the functions $H$ and $L$ are referred to as the Hamiltonian and the Lagrangian, respectively.}

-For each $T < \infty$, the sequence $\{ X^n \}$ satisfies the following Laplace principle on the sample path level; see \cite{FengKurtz, ShwartzWeiss}.
-Note that, because $\mathcal{D}([0,T];\R^d)$ is a separable completely metrizable space, this Laplace principle is equivalent to the large deviation principle \cite{Dembo98}. \begin{theorem} The sequence $\{X^{n}(t); t \in [0,T]\}$ satisfies the Laplace principle with rate function $I_{x}$: For any $x \in \R ^d$ and bounded, continuous function $h: \mathcal{D}([0,T]; \R^{d}) \to \R$,
+\PN{Due to the assumptions on the jump intensities $\lambda _j$—which define the jump rates $r^n$ of the $\{ X^n\}$ processes, see Section \ref{sec:ISmodel}—for each $T < \infty$, the sequence $\{ X^n \}$ satisfies Laplace principle on the sample path level; see \cite{FengKurtz, ShwartzWeiss}.} \begin{theorem} The sequence $\{X^{n}(t); t \in [0,T]\}$ satisfies the Laplace principle with rate function $I_{\bx}$ given by